1871fotc/1871fotc.github.io/docs/index.md

 If you're walking, in addition to the entries above, you can enter via:

 - the pedestrian ramp from Mt Coot-tha Road, opposite the Mt Coot-tha Botanic Gardens.
-Turn right at the top of the ramp and walk downhill to go to Canon Garland Place
+Turn right at the top of the ramp and walk downhill to go to Canon Garland Place.
-- Frederick Street gate (opposite Sleath Street) that leads onto Steel Rudd Avenue (previously 4^th^ Avenue)
+- Frederick Street gate (opposite Sleath Street) that leads onto Steel Rudd Avenue (previously 4^th^ Avenue).
-- the many informal entries off Birdwood Terrace
+- the many informal entries off Birdwood Terrace.

 <img class="full-width" src="assets/pedestrian-ramp.jpg" alt="Toowong Cemetery Pedestrian Entrance" width="70%">